Slow Cooker Hamburger Soup

 Simple and hearty, slow cooker hamburger soup is loaded with vegetables and ground beef, and can be simmered all day in the slow cooker or made in 35 minutes on the stovetop.

+Chillier temperatures mean one thing: it’s soup and stew season!
+The inspiration for this recipe was to make a slow cooker version of The Pioneer Woman’s Hamburger Soup.
 I love making soups in the crockpot because they cook low & slow all day, which really lets the flavors deepen & meld together.

-So I put a healthy spin on this easy soup recipe by slightly decreasing the amount of beef and upping the amount of vegetables.
+I knew I wanted to do an easy gluten-free, dairy-free version but one that kept all the flavor of the original too.
+So I put a wholesome spin on this easy soup recipe by slightly decreasing the amount of beef and upping the amount of vegetables.
+And now we’ve got a new family favorite recipe we can make again & again!

 Ground beef: I used lean grass-fed, ground beef for this recipe but you could use regular ground beef too.
 In either case, be sure to drain off the excess grease before adding to your slow cooker for the best results.